JerBouma/FinanceDatabase/README.md

 By default, exchanges are not included in the selection functions.
 Therefore, the amount of data returned is less than depicted in the key statistics.
 If you wish to include all exchanges, please set `exclude_exchanges` to `False`.

-For additional information about each function you can use the build-in help function of Python.
+For additional information about each function you can use the built-in help function of Python.
 For example `help(show_options)` returns a general description, the possible input parameters and what is returned as output.